 The practice of public accounting and regulated services, as defined in Ohio, consists of three separate categories of services.
 A different type of firm registration status is associated with each category.
 The three categories are as follows:

-Category 1: (Public accounting): The performance of financial reporting services for clients in accordance with the applicable professional standards.
-These services are defined in the accountancy law as "attest" services, and include audits performed in accordance with generally accepted auditing standards, reviews and compilations performed in accordance with the AICPA Statements on Standards for Accounting and Review Services, and engagements performed in accordance with the AICPA Statements on Standards for Attestation Engagements.
+Category 1: (Public accounting): The performance of financial reporting services for clients in accordance with applicable professional standards.
+These services are defined in accountancy law as "attest" services and include audits performed in accordance with generally accepted auditing standards, reviews and compilations performed in accordance with the AICPA Statements on Standards for Accounting and Review Services, and engagements performed in accordance with the AICPA Statements on Standards for Attestation Engagements.
 These services are restricted to CPAs and PAs, so any person performing these services is practicing public accounting by definition.
 A public accounting firm in Category 1 is subject to peer review and must register with the Accountancy Board as a peer review firm.

-Category 2: (Public accounting): The performance of tax services or consulting services in accordance with the applicable professional standards while advertising to the public as a CPA or PA.
+Category 2: (Public accounting): The performance of tax services or consulting services in accordance with applicable professional standards while advertising to the public as a CPA or PA.
 A public accounting firm in Category 2 must register with the Accountancy Board as a tax/consulting firm.

-Category 3: (Regulated services): The performance of tax services or consulting services in accordance with the applicable professional standards while not affiliated with a registered public accounting firm.
+Category 3: (Regulated services): The performance of tax services or consulting services in accordance with applicable professional standards while not affiliated with a registered public accounting firm.
 Regulated services also include preparing or signing financial reports and preparing or signing reports on internal controls.
 Since services in Category 3 are performed outside a public accounting firm, the firm registration requirements are not applicable.

 NOTE: Changes in the name of a public accounting firm or requests to change the license status of a firm must be made in writing.
 Name changes must be accompanied by evidence of name usage (business cards, letterhead, advertisements).
 The Board registers the "DBA" (doing business as) name of the firm in its records.